benders5e/benders5e/earthbender.md

 #### Earthwave
 *Cost: 2 chi*
 You cause the earth to buckle beneath you, forming a line 5 feet wide and as long as your bending range.
-Each creature in the line must make a Dexterity saving throw (the DC is 10 + your earthbending modifier).
+Each creature in the line must make a Dexterity saving throw (the DC is 8 + your proficiency modifier + your earthbending modifier).
 A creature takes 4d6 bludgeoning damage and is knocked prone on a failed save, or half as much damage on a successful one.

 #### Dust Cloud
 *Cost: 2 chi*